-To select this mode, bits STnM1 and STnM0 in the STMnC1 register should be set to 10 respectively and also the STnIO1 and STnIO0 bits should be set to 10 respectively.
+To select this mode, bits STnM1 and STnM0 in the STMnC1 register should be set to 10 respectively.
 The PWM function within the STMn is useful for applications which require functions such as motor control, heating control, illumination control etc. By providing a signal of fixed frequency but of varying duty cycle on the STMn output pin, a square wave AC waveform can be generated with varying equivalent DC RMS values.